 If you’re interested in more information on the epidural procedure << I have a whole post on that on my sister site.

-Well, it is REALLY hard to sit still if the baby is actually coming out and get the epidural placed.
+It is also REALLY hard to sit (at all) if the baby is actually coming (and yes, I’ve had this happen many times).

 We do really want to have the epidural help you not feel the baby coming out.